Solving parametric systems of polynomial equations over the reals through Hermite matrices

 \section{Algorithms for real root classification}

 We present in this section two algorithms targeting the real root classification problem through parametric Hermite matrices.
 The one described in Subsection \ref{ssection:algo-weak} aims to solve the weak version of Problem \eqref{problem:rrc}.
 The second algorithm, given in Subsection \ref{ssection:algo-strong} outputs the semi-algebraic formulas of the cells $\cS_i$ that solves Problem \eqref{problem:rrc}.
-Further, in Section \ref{section:complexity}, we will see that, for a generic sequence $\ff$, the semi-algebraic formulas computed by this algorithm consist of polynomials of degree bounded by $n(d-1)d^n$, which is better than the degree bound $2d^{2n}$ obtained by Algorithm \ref{algo:sturm} and all previously known bounds.
+Further, in Section \ref{section:complexity}, we will see that, for a generic sequence $\ff$, the semi-algebraic formulas computed by this algorithm consist of polynomials of degree bounded by $n(d-1)d^n$.
+Up to our knowledge, this improves all previously known bounds.

 Throughout this section, our input is a parametric polynomial system $\ff=(f_1,\ldots,f_m) \subset \QQ[\by][\bx]$.
 We require that $\ff$ satisfies Assumptions \eqref{assumption:A} and that the ideal $\langle \ff \rangle$ is radical.